-The Flatiron Institute is the internal research division of the Simons Foundation, located in New York City.
+The Flatiron Institute, founded in 2016, is the research division of the Simons Foundation, located in New York City.
 It is like a set of university departments but funded entirely by the Simons Foundation in a philanthropic, not-for-profit model.
+The output of the Flatiron Institute is scientific research (e.g. publications) and open-source software.

-The Flatiron Institute was founded in 2016 to advance scientific research through computational methods.
+The overarching theme of the Flatiron Institute is advancing scientific research through computational methods.
 The institute hosts five centers spanning astrophysics, biology, mathematics, neuroscience, and quantum physics, and provides a collaborative environment with world-class computing resources.

 The CCQ develops and applies computational methods to problems in quantum physics, with a focus on quantum many-body systems.
 Research areas include: